 Corn and Stone

-An invitation last year to contribute to a series of online discussions about Stone in Scotland’s history [1] rekindled some previous enquiries into the long association of corn and the stone tools used for cutting the crop and grinding its seed or grain into flour [2].
-Here is a summary of the topics presented, with links to some background material.
+An invitation last year to contribute to a series of online discussions about Stone in Scotland’s history [1] rekindled some previous enquiries into the long association of corn crops and the stone tools used for cutting the crop and grinding its grain to flour [2].

 • Stone grinding in Scotland – from querns to powered mills